nyu-big-data/final-project-group_101/CheckPoint Submission/README.md

 ## Model Fitting & Evaluation
+### Popularity Baseline Model
-We applied baseline model to both `ml-latest-small/ratings.csv` and `ml-latest/ratings.csv` with damping value = 101, and calculated the top 100 movies with highest average ratings score in training set.
+We applied popularity baseline model to both `ml-latest-small/ratings.csv` and `ml-latest/ratings.csv` with damping value = 101, and predicted the top 100 movies with highest average ratings score in training set.
-And we used MAP with package `pyspark.ml.evaluation.RankingEvaluator` to evaluate the model performence.
+And we used MAP@100 with package `pyspark.ml.evaluation.RankingEvaluator` to evaluate the model performence.

 |            | ratings_small       | ratings_full         |